-CG is a mast cell stabilizer of known pharmacological characteristics and a wide safety margin.^{24,25} CG exerts its neuroprotective effects by preventing the release of several factors contained in the granules of mast cells, which favor tissue damage: amines, proinflammatory cytokines, tissue-degrading enzymes, prostaglandins, reactive oxygen species, and histamine.42 The results obtained from this study show for the first time that CG administration reduces the deterioration in sensorimotor functions resulting from severe TBI.
+CG is a mast cell stabilizer of known pharmacological characteristics and a wide safety margin.^{24,25} CG exerts its neuroprotective effects by preventing the release of several factors contained in the granules of mast cells, that favor tissue damage: amines, pro-inflammatory cytokines, tissue degrading enzymes, prostaglandins, reactive oxygen species and histamine, among others.42 The results obtained from this study show for the first time that CG administration reduces the deterioration in sensorimotor functions resulting from severe TBI.
 Also, post-TBI hippocampal hyperexcitability is less evident, an effect associated with reduced neuronal and brain damage.
 However, CG subchronic administration prevent neither body weight loss nor hippocampal volume decrease secondary to severe TBI.

-CG is a highly polar compound, which is poorly absorbed from the gastrointestinal tract (< 4%).43 It is not metabolized and after i.v. administration, it is cleared rapidly by both renal and hepatic excretion with a plasma half-life of 20 min in rats.44 After subcutaneous administration, CG clearance is 43.9 mL/min/kg in adult rats, and very low levels are detected at 24 h (< 0.001% of total dose).45 In rats, the chronic CG administration at 200 mg/kg; s.c.
+CG is a highly polar compound which is poorly absorbed from gastrointestinal tract (<4%).43 It is not metabolized and after i.v. administration, it is cleared rapidly by both renal and hepatic excretion with a plasma half-life of 20 min in rats.44 After subcutaneous administration, CG clearance is 43.9 ml/min/kg in adult rats and very low levels are detected at 24 h (<0.001% of total dose).45 In rats, the chronic CG administration at 200 mg/kg; s.c. induces toxic effects that result in renal damage and a mortality rate of 4%.46 A previous study suggested that CG does not cross the blood-brain barrier.46 However, several publications support its therapeutic efficacy as mast cell stabilizer in the brain when administered i.v. or s.c.^{29-31,47}